In London

 A few months ago, London-based photographer Jon Enoch traveled to San Francisco in search of a personal project that would help him expand his portfolio and refine his craft.
 Intrigued by the area’s beautiful beaches, he decided to do a series on a group of local surfers.
-He decided to go to a beach early in the morning, when surfers catch the best waves, and just see what happens.
+He decided to go to a beach early in the morning.
+That’s the time when surfers catch the best waves.

 Jon was very excited about this new challenge and to complete a project like nothing he had ever done before.
-The goal was to bring out some of the surfers’ inner personalities and display the wide variety of people who participate in this activity.
+The goal was, however, to bring out some of the surfers’ inner personalities and display the wide variety of participants.

-Shooting this project was not easy, as it did not follow the usual pre-planning, layout, and execution of a regular shoot.
+Shooting this project was not easy.
+It did not follow the usual pre-planning, layout, and execution of a regular shoot.
 Everything happened on the spot and involved dealing with the natural elements of wind, lighting, and timing.

 This was very much a suck it up and see what happens shoot, as so many elements were outside of my control.

-Jon did a little research on which beaches might potentially be good locations and crudely worked out sun position.
+Jon did a little research on which beaches might potentially be good locations and crudely worked out the sun’s position.
 Other than that, he just rocked up at the beach and began shooting the surfers.

-Working on a very long beach, and with no idea of where the surfers would return from their sessions, Jon ended up doing a lot of running.
+Jon worked on a very long beach and had no idea of where the surfers would return from their sessions.
+Also, Jon ended up doing a lot of running.
 He wanted to shoot them close to the water’s edge on the wet sand and capture their expressions after emerging from the waves.
-In order to do this, he had to get to the surfers quickly before they traveled too far up the beach.
+To do this, he had to get to the surfers quickly before they traveled too far up the beach.

 It’s probably the highest ‘yes for sure’ hit rate I have ever had.
 I think only one person politely declined but we shot about 20 people so it’s quite remarkable.
 I’m not sure if it’s the Californian mindset or my British accent working for me.

 The biggest challenge besides running surfers down was working out the lighting.
 As the day progressed, the sunlight became very harsh and he had to scrim the light.
-The wet sand also acted as a bounce, so he just had to make sure people were roughly at the same point to get the same effect.
+The wet sand also acted as a bounce.
+Jon just had to make sure people were roughly at the same point to get the same effect.

-An art director from CAA Magazine reached out to Los Angeles-based Photographer Natasha Lee about completing a travel based project in Los Angeles.
+An art director from CAA Magazine reached out to Los Angeles-based Photographer Natasha Lee about completing a travel-based project in Los Angeles.
 Inquiring about Natasha’s availability and interest, she expressed that she loved the feel of Natasha’s site and thought she would be a great fit for the assignment.
-A Canadian magazine reaching out to a photographer in Las Vegas is pretty rare, so Natasha was excited to begin the project.
+A Canadian magazine reaching out to a photographer in Las Vegas is pretty rare.
+That’s why Natasha was excited to begin the project.

-For this project, Natasha was tasked with exploring the city of Las Vegas and capturing an image library that would illustrate the essence and culture of the city.
+For this project, Natasha had the task of exploring the city of Las Vegas and capturing an image library that would illustrate the essence and culture of the city.
 In addition to the highlights on the strip, the client really wanted to showcase life off the strip.
-Natasha did a ton of research ahead of time and received some great tips from a few journalists she met on the trip who had been covering Vegas for over a decade.
+Natasha also did a ton of research ahead of time and received some great tips from a few journalists she met on the trip who had been covering Vegas for over a decade.

 Being adventurous, Natasha used the time slots between scheduled events to explore around on her own.
 Every night, Natasha processed what she shot that day and sent her previews.
-From there, she would get feedback about anything the art director wanted to see more or less of in order to round out the story.
+From there, she would receive feedback about anything the art director wanted to see more or less to round out the story.

-The shoot itself did not have too many challenges, as the main task was to make sure they were capturing the correct locations and enough content for the client to choose from.
+The shoot itself did not have too many challenges.
+The main task was to make sure they were capturing the correct locations and enough content for the client to choose from.

 I loved shooting assignment.
 It was pretty dreamy in that I got to shoot documentary style as I explored the city on my own.